unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

 = Does Caldera Forms Have Radio Button Fields? =
 Yes, the Caldera Forms form builder has radio button fields and a variety of other types of select fields.

-The radio field, like the [Dropdown Select Field](http://docs.calderaforms.com/dropdown-select/ "Dropdown Select"), allows for a user to select a single option while seeing all options at once.
-The “inline” option in the field configuration can be used to make the options show in a horizontal, instead of a vertical list.
+The radio field, like the [Dropdown Select Field](http://docs.calderaforms.com/dropdown-select/ "Dropdown Select"), allows for a user to select aÂ singleÂ option while seeing all options at once.
+The â€œinlineâ€ option in the field configuration can be used to make the options show in a horizontal, instead of a vertical list.
 Options are added to your WordPress form one option at a time, or many at a time using the bulk inserter.
 Bulk inserting opens a textarea.
 Each line is an option.
 Clicking insert options creates the list.

 You can auto-populate field options with just a few clicks in our form builder.
 The built in sources are:

-*   Post-Type : This will create an option for every post of the selected type
+*   Post-Type : This willÂ create an option for every postÂ of the selected type
 *   Taxonomy : This will create an option for every term of the selected type

 The auto-populate can be extended using the `caldera_forms_render_get_field_type-checkbox` filter.